serverlessq-hq/serverlessq-sdk-nextjs/README.md

 ![Alt text](./assets/sdk.png)

-In order to keep track of what resources were created, we take advantage of a `.serverlessq-config.json` file.
-It is important to commit this file to your repository as it maps your created queue/cron id to the correspoding API function.
+In order to keep track of what resources were created, we take advantage of a `.serverlessq-config.json` file for local development and `.serverlessq-config.production.json` for production builds.
+It is important to commit this file to your repository as it maps your created queue/cron id to the corresponding API function.

 ## Queue
 ### Create a Queue from an API Function